-The toilet works by a simple mechanism and is based on gravity.
+The toilet works with a simple mechanism and is based on gravity.
 Every toilet commode consists of a bowl, the flushing mechanism and, a refill mechanism.
-The most vital component is the bowl which can do all the functions a toilet needs to perform alone without the need for a tank, if required.
+The most vital component in the bowl which can do all the functions a toilet needs to perform alone without the need for a tank if required.

 The bowl is attached to a pipe with an S-bend to the sewer.